Whole Wheat Sourdough Bread Recipe

 • Shape the loaf.
 Stretch the dough a little bit and then fold the upper third of the dough over the middle.
 Turn the dough for 180° and repeat.
 Then, fold the upper half over the lower half and pinch well.
 You can see the shaping part in the video from the previous post.
 Transfer the dough to a rising basket and sprinkle some flour over the dough as well. (check out my video below to demonstrate)

-• To rise the loaf, you have several options: you can rise it just at the room temperature (it will probably take 2 hours, depending on the temperature of you kitchen), you can first rise it at the room temperature and then put it in a fridge or you can rise it in a fridge only.
+• To rise the loaf, you have several options: you can rise it just at the room temperature (it will probably take 2 hours of dough rest, depending on the temperature of you kitchen), you can first rise it at the room temperature and then put it in a fridge or you can rise it in a fridge only.
 I left my loaf for two hours in a fridge and two more hours at the room temperature.
 Your bread dough is ready when it passes the poking test and the indent doesn’t spring back quickly.

 Whole wheat sourdough bread recipe